-Managing your inventory online is key attracting new business.
+Managing your inventory online is key to attracting new business.

-Unfortunately, many dealer sites in the bike, caravan, marine, Ag, truck & construction space are not built to convert browsers into leads.
+Unfortunately, many dealer sites in the bike, caravan, marine, agricultural, truck & construction space are not built to convert browsers into leads.

 Too many are missing the basic requirement: an enquiry form on the details page that can generate leads.

-Before we get to inventory management let’s look at buyers.
+But before we get to inventory management, let’s look at buyers.

 How people research Vs how people buy are very different.

-Consumers research in a logical manner.
-They have a need, a budget and other criterion which leads them to finding your product or vehicle.
-Obviously, the site needs to be built with this in mind with search criteria that can get people from entry of the site to the product that best meets their needs as quickly and easily as possible.
+Consumers research logically; they have a need, a budget and other criteria which leads them to find your product or vehicle.
+Your website needs to be built with this in mind and with search criteria that can get people from the site’s front page to the product that best meets their needs as quickly and easily as possible.

 Search Results page